ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: GCV UNDER SIGNAL-PC ALIGNMENT

 The main difficulty that arises in our setting, compared to \cite{li2023spectrumaware}, is that we must account for how the geometry of the eigenvectors of the test set relates to those of the training set.
 One should expect, for example, in some types of structured data that the top eigenvectors of the training data and test data are closely aligned.
-We account for this effect through the coupled eigenvectors condition (Assumption~\ref{item:coupled}).
-Furthermore, note that without this coupling, any alignment between the eigenvectors of the training set and the signal $\bs\beta$ will not exist in the test set, since then the eigenvectors of the test set would be independent of this alignment.
-We are still interested in the same test risk $R_{\bl{X}, \bl{y}}$ as in \ref{eq:risk-def}, except now note that $\tbl{X}$ and $\bl{X}$ are not independent.
+We account for this through the coupled eigenvectors condition (\ref{item:coupled}).
+Furthermore, without this coupling, any alignment between the eigenvectors of the training set and the signal $\bs\beta$ will not exist in the test set, since then the eigenvectors of the test set would be independent of this alignment.
+We are still interested in the same test risk $R_{\bl{X}, \bl{y}}$ as in Eq.~\eqref{eq:risk-def}, except now note that $\tbl{X}$ and $\bl{X}$ are dependent.

-\begin{theorem} Under Assumptions~\ref{item:bound-op}-\ref{item:scaling} and \ref{item:aligned}-\ref{item:j-bounded-spec}, for any $0 < \lambda_1 < \lambda_2 < \infty$, we have
+\begin{theorem} Under Assumptions~\ref{item:scaling-matrix}-\ref{item:scaling} and \ref{item:aligned}-\ref{item:j-bounded-spec}, for any $0 < \lambda_1 < \lambda_2 < \infty$, we have

 where